1. Testing for the change in pH as CO2 is injected

-- Progressively smaller & smaller new leaves- this is one of the strongest signs of CO2 deficiency.
+- Progressively more minor & smaller new leaves- this is one of the most vital signs of CO2 deficiency.

 HC is one of the best indicator plants for CO2 levels.
-At sub-optimal levels the plant grows spindly and vertical with small leaves.
-With good levels of CO2, it exhibits strong creeping form with good sized leaves.
-HC is a very good test for CO2 because it is not very demanding with regards to fertilization.
-I grow it in every tank as a CO2 gauge; it’s small and nondescript enough to have in any tank’s foreground.
+At sub-optimal levels, the plant grows spindly and vertically with small leaves.
+With good levels of CO2, it exhibits a robust creeping form with good sized leaves.
+HC is a perfect test for CO2 because it is not very demanding about fertilization.
+It can be grown in every tank as a CO2 gauge; it’s small and nondescript enough to have in any tank’s foreground.

-Elongated internodes, uneven growth patterns and increasingly smaller leaves in new growth.
-Elongated internodes often hint at the combination of both poor CO2/O2, more is covered on this under the section gaseous exchange.
-Picture on the right shows the same species under better conditions.
+Elongated internodes, uneven growth patterns, and increasingly smaller leaves in new growth.
+Long internodes often hint at the combination of poor CO2/O2; more is covered under the gaseous exchange section.
+The picture on the right shows the same species under better conditions.

 Ludwigia sp.
 Red

 Note the thinning stem and progressively smaller leaf forms on the left picture of Ludwigia sp.
 Red.
-Overall leaf form is also smaller.
+Overall, the leaf form is also smaller.

-On the left pic, older growth looks distinctively redder, more fully formed.
-This hints that the current conditions that are problematic, while the plant grew better in the past.
+In the left pic, older growth looks distinctively redder and more fully formed.
+This hints that the current conditions are problematic, while the plant grew better in the past.

 Alternanthera reineckii “AR”

-On left, elongated, loose growth form of Alternanthera reineckii, common in many non CO2-injected planted tanks vs more deeply coloured denser form under good CO2/lighting.
+On the left, elongated, loose growth form of Alternanthera reineckii, common in many non CO2-injected planted tanks vs more deeply colored denser form under good CO2/lighting.

 Observe the difference in leaf size & coloration.
-Overall growth form of the plant is also denser with good CO2 access.
+The overall growth form of the plant is also denser, with good CO2 access.
 CO2 alone will not produce good coloration; it works hand in hand with lighting and good fertilization.

 Micranthemum monte carlo is one of the easiest foreground plants.
 Many tanks without CO2 injection can grow it with success.

-However, it exhibits a smaller growth form (left) compared to CO2-enriched tanks (right).
+However, it exhibits a more diminutive growth form (left) than CO2-enriched tanks (right).
 Note the much smaller sized leaves.
 Less robust growth also makes it more vulnerable to algae.